 Studying adolescent behavior, sexual violence, and the effects of police interactions on youth development.
 My research incorporates both quantitative and spatial approaches to understanding crime patterns and their societal impacts.

-Specializing in spatial analysis, longitudinal methods, and advanced statistical techniques using R, STATA, and ArcGIS.
-I focus on developing innovative approaches to analyzing complex social phenomena through quantitative methodologies.
+Specializing in longitudinal methods, spatial analysis, and advanced statistical techniques using R, STATA, and ArcGIS to analyze complex social phenomena through quantitative methodologies.

 Developed and delivered comprehensive curriculum covering social determinants of health, healthcare systems, and medical institutions.